chipguyhere/PulseCapture/README.md

 * On Uno and Nano, pin 8
 * On Mega, pins 48 and 49.
-* On Nano Every, all pins.
+* On Nano Every, all pins, up to 3 simultaneous.
 * On 32u4, pins 4 and 13.

 ## How to install: